Wandering the aisles of my local comic shop I happened upon Silverfin: The Graphic Novel, A James Bond Aventure.

 Silverfin has all the hallmarks of a James Bond tale: a bold villain, life and death situations, capture and escape, elaborate plans for world domination, supporting characters and a healthy dose of good fun.
 Part of that Bond experience is to suspend your knowledge of the real world and go along for the ride: it doesn’t get too crazy but our hero is more than capable, even at this young age.

-Powerful eels are a key element that frame the story but we learn they’re merely a backdrop to the real evil being pursued in the form of our villain Lord Hellebore.
+Powerful eels are a key element that frames the story but we learn they’re merely a backdrop to the real evil being pursued in the form of our villain Lord Hellebore.
 Oddly there’s a monster in the form of a man transformed by his own serum; it’s a step we haven’t seen in a Bond tale before and feels out of place.
-Yes we

 This is a story about young people for young people.
 Having said that I found the references and images to torture outside that age group.
 As well some of the violence is overly graphic.
 Death occurs frequently but contrasts violence and its consequences with character relationships and natural loss.